rintnetwork/front-end/src/content/whitepaper/index.md

 ---
-title: Reyna Network Whitepaper
+title: Reyna Limited Whitepaper
-description: An introductory paper to Reyna Network, published in 2021 before its launch.
+description: An introductory paper to Reyna Limited, published in 2021 before its launch.
 lang: en
 sidebar: true
 sidebarDepth: 2
 ---

-# Reyna Network Whitepaper {#reyna-whitepaper}
+# Reyna Limited Whitepaper {#reyna-whitepaper}

-_This introductory paper was originally published in 2021 by Amir Eitny, the founder of [Reyna Network](/what-is-reyna/), before the project's launch in 2021.
-It's worth noting that Reyna Network, like many community-driven, open-source software projects, has evolved since its initial inception._
+_This introductory paper was originally published in 2021 by Amir Eitny, the founder of [Reyna Limited](/what-is-reyna/), before the project's launch in 2021.
+It's worth noting that Reyna Limited, like many community-driven, open-source software projects, has evolved since its initial inception._

-_Although we are just getting started, we maintain this paper because it continues to serve as a useful reference and an accurate representation of Reyna Network and its vision.
-To learn about the latest developments of Reyna Network, and how changes to the protocol are made, we recommend [this guide](/learn/)._
+_Although we are just getting started, we maintain this paper because it continues to serve as a useful reference and an accurate representation of Reyna Limited and its vision.
+To learn about the latest developments of Reyna Limited, and how changes to the protocol are made, we recommend [this guide](/learn/)._

 ## Executive Summary {#executive-summary}

-Reyna Network is an open source messaging platform, cryprocurrency exchange and mobile interface to interact with decentralized applications that run on the [Binance Smart Chain](https://academy.binance.com/en/articles/an-introduction-to-binance-smart-chain-bsc).
+Reyna Limited is an open source messaging platform, cryprocurrency exchange and mobile interface to interact with decentralized applications that run on the [Binance Smart Chain](https://academy.binance.com/en/articles/an-introduction-to-binance-smart-chain-bsc).

-This document presents a utility network token for Reyna Network, the first ever mobile Binance Smart Chain client built entirely on peer-to-peer technologies.
+This document presents a utility network token for Reyna Limited, the first ever mobile Binance Smart Chain client built entirely on peer-to-peer technologies.

 The messenger form-factor is chosen to make Binance Smart Chain feel as familiar as possible to the average smartphone user, while providing a flexible platform for DApp developers, aimed to maximise the amount of daily use of Binance Smart Chain’s public blockchain.

-The RNT token is a modular utility token that fuels the Reyna Network.
+The REY token is a modular utility token that fuels the Reyna Limited.
 This includes a Decentralized Push Notification Market, Governance of the reyna client, Community Curation of content, along with social communication tools such as Tribute to Talk.
 We also propose a fiat-to-crypto 'Network Incentivization', DApp Directory, Sticker Market (NFT), and demonstrate our research on a User Acquisition Engine to grow the Network.

-The Reyna Network Token (‘RNT’) will be distributed at a rate of 5,000 RNT per 1 BNB to participants in the Contribution Period, and is expected to begin on June 14th.
+The Reyna Limited Token (‘REY’) will be distributed at a rate of 5,000 REY per 1 BNB to participants in the Contribution Period, and is expected to begin on June 14th.
 The Contribution Period will run for 14 days, or within 24 hours of the first ceiling of 5M USD (United States Dollar) having been reached.

 ## Background {#background}